 6/ This private network uses security applications such as access control devices (firewalls) as well as the encryption of information so that no one besides the bank that receives the payment can understand and process the information.
 This is a sufficient guarantee that no one can send payments in your name or alter them.

 7/ Banks have to comply with regulation on security and fraud prevention issued by the National Banking and Securities Commission (CNBV).
 This regulation is in accordance with international practices and standards, and its objective is to allow users of electronic banking systems to make transfers in a safe and reliable way.
-You can find more information here: General rules applicable to credit institutions (Notice Only for Banks), December 2, 2005, Fifth Part, Other Rules, Chapter X on the use of electronic banking services, p.
+You can find more information here: General rules applicable to credit institutions (PDF) (Notice Only for Banks), December 2, 2005, Fifth Part, Other Rules, Chapter X on the use of electronic banking services, p.
 214.